+Work Package

+Expected result

-Needs Work Package Expected result There is no systematic or transna- tional study to date covering the relationship among the national and local traditions, crafts and folklore of the partner institu- tions.
+There is no systematic or transnational study to date covering the relationship among the national and local traditions, crafts and folklore of the partner institutions.
 New and creative research approaches are needed as to make a comparative assessment of those traditions, crafts and folklore in order to implement benchmarking activities.
+Only this way researchers from all partners will get to know each other traditions, will be able to compare and get the best out of those traditions, and will get the opportunity to identify and select those traditions that are more endangered and in need of revival, enhancement and communication, through new methodologies and creative applied research practices, in the context of the creative conservation framework.
+Research should be undertaken in an international, integrated manner, building interconnections between local communities, stakeholders, researchers and scientific production.

-Only this way researchers from all WP3 - KreativEU Research.
-Mapping of national and local traditions, crafts and folklore; knowledge and experience exchange - intercultural com- parison supplemented by the economic aspect of research - theoretical, managerial con- sequences.
-By 2026, at least 30 researchers from the seven Universities have been involved in the KreativEU joint research endeavour in the field of intangible and tangible cultural heritage, producing at least n.
-40 high quality scientific products (research papers, case studies, books, etc.) and dissem- inating their findings to at least 2000 students.
+WP3 - KreativEU Research.

+Mapping of national and local traditions, crafts and folklore; knowledge and experience exchange - intercultural comparison supplemented by the economic aspect of research - theoretical, managerial consequences.

+By 2027, at least 30 researchers from the seven Universities will have been involved in the KreativEU joint research endeavour in the field of intangible and tangible cultural heritage, producing at least n.
+40 high quality scientific products (research papers, case studies, books, etc.) and disseminating their findings to at least 2000 students.